cschneuw/Machine-learning-Project-2019/README.md

 - **`make prediction`**: Return predicted labels with trained weights

 #### `run.py`
-Script that generates the exact CSV file submitted on Kaggle.
+Script that generates the exact CSV file submitted on AIcrowd.

 #### `project1.ipynb`
 Python notebook used for tests during this project.